 - Need to be CLOSER to your subject.
 Web videos are smaller and more compressed.

-- 40% of online viewers leave in the first 20 seconds.
-Another 40% leave after a minute.
-So you have 20 seconds, max, to grab your viewer and make sure they stick around.
-Ideally less than that.
+- 20 percent of online viewers bail on a video within 10 seconds.
+So you don’t have a lot of time to grab your viewers and make sure they stick around.

 How important is audio?